hankertrix/augment-command.yazi/README.md

   This allows you to set a key to use this behaviour with the `enter` command instead of using it for every `enter` command.

+  Video:

+  [smart-enter-video]

+- Automatically skips directories that contain only one subdirectory when entering directories.
+  This can be turned off by setting `skip_single_subdirectory_on_enter` to `false` in the configuration.

+  Video:

+  [enter-skip-single-subdirectory-video]

 - `--no-skip` flag.
 It stops the plugin from skipping directories that contain only one subdirectory when entering directories, even when `skip_single_subdirectory_on_enter` is set to `true`.